Table of Contents

 Before you start to enable SSH on Ubuntu 18.04.
 You must have the non-root user account on your server with sudo privileges.

 Install SSH On Ubuntu

 Here you will install SSH from Ubuntu repository.
 It’s very much easier to install SSH on Ubuntu.

 Update apt package manager index by typing following command

 sudo apt update

 You will need to install OpenSSH-Server (OpenBSD Secure Shell) which is available in Ubuntu universal repository.
 Type following command to install OpenSSH Server

 Now you will get prompt for the password, just enter the password.

 When you install ssh it will be automatically started.
-To confirm installation type following command in terminal, it will print status of ssh service.
+To confirm the installation type following command in terminal, it will print the status of ssh service.

 sudo systemctl status ssh